Dylan1301/quizy/README.md

-# Quizy
+# Quizzy

 ## Description:

-Quizy is a Kahoot-like platform for creating and participating in interactive quizzes.
+Quizzy is a Kahoot-like platform for creating and participating in interactive quizzes.
 It features real-time online quizzes, instructor and student functionalities, quiz management, statistics tracking, and compatibility testing for various devices and browsers.

 ## Features: